Fort Zarah, Kansas.

 However, work soon began on a more permanent facility about 100 yards distant that was commanded by General Samuel R. Curtis.
 The post was renamed Fort Zarah for General Curtis’ son, Major H. Zarah Curtis, who was killed at the Baxter Springs Massacre during the Civil War.
 On April 28, 1865, the Kiowa post office’s name was changed to Fort Zarah.

-On September 30, 1868, by order of President Andrew Johnson, the Fort Zarah military reservation was established, and it was surveyed the same year.
+The Fort Zarah military reservation was established on September 30, 1868, by order of President Andrew Johnson and surveyed the same year.
 It contained about 3,700 acres and extended from the Atchison, Topeka & Santa Fe Railroad north to the hills.
 The fort was dismantled in December 1869 when it was felt that the Indian threat was not sufficient to warrant a second post so close to Fort Larned.

-In July 1874 the assets were offered at public sale at Salina, Kansas but less than 50 acres were sold at that time, and the rest sat abandoned.
+The assets were offered for public sale in July 1874 at Salina, Kansas, but less than 50 acres were sold at that time, and the rest sat abandoned.

 Bernard Bryan Smyth, in his book Heart of the New Kansas, published in 1880, said:

-“After the abandonment of the fort, it became a den of thieves and general rendezvous for bats and marauders.
-These occupied it day and night by turns — he former hiding by day, the latter by night.”
+“After the abandonment of the fort, it became a den of thieves and a general rendezvous for bats and marauders.
+These occupied it day and night by turns — he, former hiding by day, the latter by night.”

-The stone used in the construction of the fort was gradually appropriated by the settlers in the vicinity, and the “bats and marauders” were finally rendered homeless.
+The stone used in the fort’s construction was gradually appropriated by the settlers in the vicinity, and the “bats and marauders” were finally rendered homeless.
 Nothing remains of the site today, but it is designated with a historical marker located about 1.5 miles east of Great Bend on the north side of U.S. Highway 56.

-© Kathy Weiser/Legends of America, updated October 2020.
+© Kathy Alexander/Legends of America, updated June 2025.

 Also See: